bentoml/BentoML/docs/source/index.rst

 `BentoML <https://github.com/bentoml/BentoML>`_
 is an open-source platform for **high-performance machine learning model serving**.
-It makes it easy to build production API endpoint for your ML model and supports all major machine learning frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn, fastai and more.
+It makes it easy to build production API endpoints for trained ML models and supports all major machine learning frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn, fastai, etc.

 BentoML comes with a high-performance API model server with adaptive micro-batching support, bringing the advantage of batch processing to online serving workloads.
 It also